kirmar/delaysay/README.md

 In your Lambda console, change the function's timeout to 5 minutes.
 (Just in case!
 That way Lambda doesn't silently time out and leave the user wondering what happened.)

-In your IAM console, attach a new policy to your function's role that allows the action "lambda:InvokeFunction" on its own ARN.
+In your IAM console, create a policy that allows the action "lambda:InvokeFunction" on your Lambda function's ARN.
+Attach it to the Lambda's IAM role.

 ## Configure Slack App